colonramoslab/NeuroSCAN/README.md

 * `backend/` strapi - headless CMS
 * `frontend/` React application composed of NeuroSCAN and PromoterDB application
-* `deployment/` Helm chart and Codefresh pipeline definition

 ## Install and deploy

 ### Prerequisites

 The Yale deployment is built on top of [CloudHarness](https://github.com/MetaCell/cloud-harness).
 The deployment process is based on Python 3.7+ scripts.
 It is recommended to setup a virtual environment first.

 With conda:
 ```bash
 conda create --name yale python=3.7
 conda activate yale